Luteal Phase: Why You Feel Awful Before Your Period

 How Long Does the Luteal Phase Last?

-A normal luteal phase typically lasts 10-16 days, with the average being around 14 days.[1,2] Here's what you need to know:
+A normal luteal phase typically lasts about 10-17 days, with average length varying across studies.
+Here's what the data actually shows:

 Example Cycle Lengths